 1. Add the connection string for the new publishing target database to the ConnectionStrings section of the configuration

-2. Add the new publishing target to the DefaultConnectionFactory configuration section.
+2. Add the new publishing target and resource file connections to the DefaultConnectionFactory configuration section.

 The name of the XML element in the DefaultConnectionFactory section must be the same as the name of the publishing target in Sitecore.